asen/smg/docs/smg-config.md

 - **lbls** (Labels expression filter) - when set, only objects which have object labels matching the provided label expression will be matched by the filter.
 Note that object labels are a new feature (and separate from object vars graph display labels).
     Label expressions can consist of:

     - just a label name - in which case object labels having that label name will match regardless of their label value

     - label-name=label-value - both the name and the value must mutch

     - label-name!=label-value - object must have label with the specified name but value must be different than label-value

     - label-name=~label-value - label value is treated as regex and object's value for the same label must match that.

     - label-name!=~label-value - label value is treated as regex and object's value for the same label must NOT match that.

   All of these can be prepended with an ! to inverse their effect (i.e. whetehr to include or exclude matching objects).
 The labels filter supports multiple expressions sepaarted by space.
-This means that spaces in label value filters are not currently supported (as a workaround - use regex and \s).
+This means that spaces in label value filters are not currently supported (as a workaround - use regex and \\s).

 - **remote** (Remote instance, by default - None, meaning local).
 This should be either set to "\*" (quoted in the yaml as the asterisk is special char) which means that this filter should filter across all available remotes or not set at all (meaning "local" filtering).
 When SMG displays remote index it will automatically populate its value when displaying (note that the "remote" definition is only meaningful in the context of another remote which references the former as some _remote id_).

-- **dhmap** - (TODO) when set to true, SMG will not display Monitoring heatmap for that index.
+- **dhmap** - (TODO) when set to true, SMG will disable (not display) Monitoring heatmap for that index.

 - **alerts** - alert configurations defined for all objects matching this index.
 Check [monitoring configuration](#monitoring) for more details.

 <a name="graph-options" />

+### Graph options

 The remaining properties represent "Graph Options" - generally specifying some non-default options to display graphs.
 These are rarely specified in index definitions but more often - come from UI requests.